stefanak-michal/cyphergui/README.md

 ## todo

-- log console somewhere (new tab, btn to open in Start and navbar?) ..can be used logger from neo4j driver to fill it up?
+- log console somewhere (new tab, btn to open in Start and navbar?)
 - Canvas side column with details on node/rel click
 - Add missing types (date, time, point, ...) for properties in edit tab (node/rel)
 - query db - make a fn to avoid direct call neo4j driver.
 To make it possible use different driver if neccesary.
 That means it requires update on neo4j Integer usage.
 - https://create-react-app.dev/docs/deployment/#github-pages
-- clean up public dir